openssl/technical-policies/policies/design-process.md

 2) The scope of the specific problem area to be addressed
 3) Any additional design constraints that the OTC wishes to impose
 4) Any other constraints that may apply (e.g. timescales)
-5) The individual(s) that will work on developing the design (refered to as the "design team" in this document)
+5) The individual(s) that will work on developing the design (referred to as the "design team" in this document)

 Typically these will be identified during an OTC meeting and documented in the